downplay/jarl-react/README.md

 Putting all of this together, I wanted a router that performs the simple-sounding task of keeping the URL and the state in sync, whilst not getting in the way of application structure, and not requiring learning a component API for basic conditional rendering tasks.
-For instance, JARL does not have a `Route`
+For example, JARL does not have a `Route`
-component: a vanilla JavaScript `switch` statement is perfectly adequate!

-Cautionary note: I am still evolving the API based on my own real use-cases.
-Expect more things to change, but also many new features.
+component: you can simply inspect your state and render using `if` and `switch`

 ## Documentation